 Here are the Inktober prompts for 2022:

 Inktober is certainly a commitment, but there is some wiggle room if drawing each day just isn’t possible.
 “You can do it daily, or go the half-marathon route and post every other day, or just do the 5K and post once a week,” Parker explains.
 “What ever you decide, just be consistent with it.”
 Above all, Inktober is about being consistent and getting better through practice.
 Try recording your work in a sketchbook, art journal, or a limited edition Inktober sketchbook!

 Supplies for Inktober

 The Inktober name says it all: you’ll want to use some sort of ink for your October drawings.
-If you’re unfamiliar with ink, however, check out our favorite markers for artists or try these highly-rated pens and sets to try.
+If you’re unfamiliar with ink, however, check out our favorite markers for artists or try these highly-rated pens and sets:

 - Copic Multiliner .5 Tip Pen for thin, precise lines.